Private Lessons

 dmathbal@gmail.com

-Dee Mathews is a balboa and lindy hop instructor based in Greensboro, NC.
+is a balboa and lindy hop instructor based in Greensboro, NC.
 They learned balboa in 2010 both as a lead and a follow working with Randy Maestretti and Kara Britt, who taught them a love of pure balboa and the original dancers.

 Since then they have danced, taught, and competed all over the world.
 They have won balboa contests at California Balboa Classic, All Balboa Weekend, and the International Lindy Hop Championships, as well as been a mentor at The Balboa Experiment.

-D is invested in balboa as a dance of connection, playfulness, and dynamism.
+Dee is invested in balboa as a dance of connection, playfulness, and dynamism.
 They are excited to explore the fundamental mechanics of the dance and help students find new ways to be musical, listen to their partner, and find new ways to enjoy balboa.